Foreign Office confirms death of British volunteer in Ukraine

 The Foreign Office has confirmed the death of a British man who, his family said, had been fighting in Ukraine.

-Samuel Newey, 22, was “killed in action” on Wednesday in eastern Ukraine, his brother, Daniel Newey, said in a social media post.
+Samuel Newey, 22, from Solihull in the West Midlands, was “killed in action” on Wednesday in eastern Ukraine, his brother, Daniel Newey, said in a social media post.

 He wrote on Facebook: “I cannot put into words how broken I feel.